baremetal-engine/PotatoAI/README.md

 ## 🧠 DIMS: Dynamic Importance Memory System

-PotatoAI uses DIMS to:
+Potato uses DIMS to:

 - Score all memories by relevance, truth, contradiction, and frequency.
 - Allocate matrix computation accordingly (small matrices first).
 - Elevate important knowledge to recursive review and global awareness.

-This allows PotatoAI to:
+This allows Potato to:

 - Use less GPU/CPU overall.
 - Focus compute on what truly matters.